BLimmie/eyewire_validator/README.md

 #### Recall

-Recall is the percentage of ground truth positive voxels that the model managed to predict
+Recall is the percentage of ground truth positive voxels that the model managed to predict.

 <p align="center">
   <img src="https://i.imgur.com/Z1uDiuc.gif" title="Of all the arrows that hit the target, how many are yours?"/>